 With the terminal opened on the root of your blog directory, run the command

-bundle install, that will install the theme and its dependencies.
+bundle install, which will install the theme and its dependencies.

-theme: THEMENAME-jekyll-theme, replacing THEMENAME with your theme name, that will setup the theme to your site.
+theme: THEMENAME-jekyll-theme, replacing THEMENAME with your theme name, which will setup the theme to your site.

 bundle exec jekyll serveto build and serve your site in case it is already running, close it with